 For detailed Minimum Safety Distances refer to RipEX User Manual.

-This product is fully compliant with the European Parlament’s 2011/65/EU RoHS (Restriction of Certain Hazardous Substances in Electrical and Electronic Equipment) and 2012/19/EU WEEE (Waste Electrical and Electronic Equipment) environmental directives.
+This product is fully compliant with the European Parliament’s 2011/65/EU RoHS (Restriction of Certain Hazardous Substances in Electrical and Electronic Equipment) and 2012/19/EU WEEE (Waste Electrical and Electronic Equipment) environmental directives.

-This product may contain a battery.
-Batteries must be disposed of properly, and may not be disposed of as unsorted municipal waste in the European Union.
-See the product docu- mentation for specific battery information.
+Battery Disposal – This product may contain a battery.
+Batteries must be disposed of properly, and may not be disposed of as unsorted municipal waste within the European Union.
+See the product documentation for specific battery information.
 Batteries are marked with a symbol, which may include lettering to indicate cadmium (Cd), lead (Pb), or mercury (Hg).
-For proper recycling return the battery to your supplier or to a designated collection point.
+For proper recycling, return the battery to your supplier or to a designated collection point.